CodingWithHolmes/Ticket_To_Ride_Score_App/README.md

 # Ticket To Ride Score Tracker

-This is jump a simple IOS app that keeps track of your score in the board game Ticket to Ride
+This is just a simple IOS app that keeps track of your score in the board game Ticket to Ride

 That is all